 - 6.)
 ENTERTAINMENT During the winter ski season, après-ski entertainment is offered on weekends and holidays in the Goosefeathers Pub in the Spruce Lodge.
 Beer, wine and spirits are served in Goosefeathers Pub to adults ages 21 and older. - ALPINE RACING PROGRAM Competitive training programs for youths, ages 5-19, offer season long instruction in alpine ski racing, freestyle skiing and snowboarding. - 8.)
 PARKING OPERATIONS Parking operations at Mount Sunapee are under the supervision of full-time year-round staff at Mount Sunapee with part-time seasonal attendants assisting. - 9.)
 SHUTTLE SERVICES Mount Sunapee operates nine (9) shuttle buses, which are converted school buses, to give courtesy rides to skiers from Parking Lot 3 to the two base area lodges.
-Also, two (2) one-ton trucks with open air, passenger-standing shuttle bodies transport skiers from the Spruce Lodge area and the Spruce Lodge Ski Rental shop to the South Peak novice slopes and the Sunapee Lodge. - 10.)
-WAFFLE CABIN Mount Sunapee has contracted with "Waffle Cabin" for a tenfoot by fourteen-foot cabin located on the snow near the Sunapee Lodge during the winter months.
+Also, two (2) one-ton trucks with open air, passenger-standing shuttle bodies transport skiers from the Spruce Lodge area and the Spruce Lodge Ski Rental shop to the South Peak novice slopes and the Sunapee Lodge.

+WAFFLE CABIN - During the winter months, Mount Sunapee has contracted with "Waffle Cabin" for a ten foot by fourteen foot cabin located on the snow near the Sunapee Lodge.
 The "Waffle Cabin" is a temporary building that serves hot, fresh, Belgian-style waffles dipped in chocolate.
-"Waffle Cabin" operates "Waffle Cabins" at many New England ski resorts including two others in NH.
-Okemo VT has two "Waffle Cabin" locations with the first one installed seven years ago.
+"Waffle Cabin" operates "Waffle Cabins" at many New England ski resorts including two others in New Hampshire.